Many women suffer from miscarriage and repeat miscarriage. The devastating emotional toll it takes can be hard to endure.

 These suggestions are based on Functional Medicine and Nutrition and will help you get to the root cause of the miscarriage

 Thanks to Brandy Buskow, Functional Diagnostic Nutrition Practitioner, for her recommendations and suggestions.
-For further information on the Find Out Why program, book your FREE 15 minute Fertility Discovery Session, to see which test/protocol is right for you!
+For further information to see how functional medicine can help prepare your body for a baby – book your FREE 30 minute Fertility Discovery Session here!

 Sarah Clark empowers couples to discover how lifestyle and diet can dramatically impact their chances of conceiving.
 She was diagnosed with premature ovarian failure at 28 and had both her kids with donor eggs.
 Not until years later did she discover that the root cause of her infertility was a food intolerance.
 Join the Free Fab Fertile Support Group on Facebook for mini-challenges, motivation and inspiration!